MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/intro.md

 ## Challenges
 - It was challenging choosing an open source project in the first place.
-- Getting the icons used in the actual documentation was difficult as pixiEditor made use of Asro framework which I do not have much knowledge of.
+- Getting the icons used in the actual documentation was difficult as pixiEditor made use of Astro framework which I don't have much knowledge of.

-## What I Learnt
+## Key takeaways
-- I learnt how important documentation is, all over again.
-I noticed some pages in the PixiEditor docs had probably been updated regarding tone and structure, while some had not.
+- I learnt how important consistency is in documentation.
+I noticed some pages in the PixiEditor docs had a more consistent structure and tone than others.
--